stephengold/Maud/README.md

 and an additional model (the source model) can also be loaded.
 The source model can't be edited; only the target can be edited.

-The Model Tool (selected using "Models -> Tool") displays basic information about the loaded target model.
+The "Model Tool" (selected using "Models -> Tool") displays basic information about the loaded target model.

 ### Loading (or importing) models from assets